List of ambassadors of the United States to India

-The United States Ambassador to India is the chief diplomatic representative of United States in India.
-The U.S. Ambassador's office is situated at the U.S. Embassy in New Delhi.
+The United States of America ambassador to the Republic of India is the chief diplomatic representative of United States in India.
+The U.S. ambassador's office is situated at the U.S. Embassy in New Delhi.

-On March 15, 2023, Eric Garcetti was confirmed as Ambassador.
+On October 7, 2025, Sergio Gor was confirmed as ambassador by the Senate.

-Ambassador Kenneth Juster, who served from 2017 to 2021 under President Donald Trump, was the last non-interim appointee.

-Chiefs of Mission to India
+Chiefs of mission to India

-U.S. Ambassadors to the Dominion of India (1947–1950)
+U.S. ambassadors to the Dominion of India (1947–1950)

-President George Washington, on November 19, 1792, nominated Benjamin Joy of Newbury Port as the first American Consul to Calcutta (now Kolkata) and later commissioned Joy to that office on November 21, 1792.
+President George Washington, on November 19, 1792, nominated Benjamin Joy of Newbury Port as the first American Consul to Calcutta (present-day Kolkata) and later commissioned Joy to that office on November 21, 1792.